Spring 2012 CS341 Syllabus

 Breaking News:

-After you get your UNIX/email account, you can login using any Sun Blade in the UNIX/PC lab room with your account ID and the password you selected during the apply process.
-You will also be able to login on the PC's in the lab with your UNIX account ID and a default password that your instructor will provide to the class.
+After you have an account, you can login using any Linux system in the Linux/PC lab room with your account ID and the password you selected during the apply process.
+You will also be able to login on the PC's in the lab with your Linux account ID and a default password that your instructor will provide to the class.
+When you are logged in on a PC in the lab or using your own PC, you can use the SSH communication package to remotely login to the Linux system "users.cs.umb.edu".

 Course Lecture Times - All Sections